davenquinn/xenoliths/paper/text/chapters/05-discussion.md

 [@Zandt2004; @Frassetto2011; @Gilbert2012; @Saleeby2012; @Jones2014; @Levandowski2015].
-In addition to the structural continuity that these studies show between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Great Valley and Sierra Nevada (Fig. 3), these studies show that the volume of the Isabella anomaly far exceeds a reasonable volume estimate for the attenuated terminus of a hypothetical translated Monterey slab.
+In addition to the structural continuity that these studies show between the seismic anomaly and the residual mantle lithosphere that is still in place beneath the Great Valley and Sierra Nevada `[Figure context]`, these studies show that the volume of the Isabella anomaly far exceeds a reasonable volume estimate for the attenuated terminus of a hypothetical translated Monterey slab.
 These studies also provide mechanisms for lower crustal